-A study revealed that at least 57% of candidate recruitment is finalized based on gender, presentable factor, their appearance rather than their skill set which is supposed to be the deciding factor.
+A study revealed that at least 57% of candidate recruitment is finalized based on gender, presentable factors, their appearance rather than their skill set which is supposed to be the deciding factor.

 A major share of the companies suffered from a common problem where they couldn’t find candidates with essential skills.
 In other words, it can also be interpreted as a bad hiring process because a reliable and neutral hiring assessment tool was not used in it.

-The probability is rather high that even if eligible candidates attended the interview, they might have lost their fair chance to get recruited due to their looks, gender, approachability with the HR person and many other factors.
-A painful realization is that all these factors may hardly contribute to how efficient they can handle their job role.
+The probability is rather high that even if eligible candidates attended the interview, they might have lost their fair chance to get recruited due to their looks, gender, approachability with the HR person, and many other factors.
+A painful realization is that all these factors may hardly contribute to how efficiently they can handle their job role.